UN-OCHA/local-reverse-proxy/new-site-template/setup-notes.md

 See step 5, with an optional `drush sql-drop` before the import.

 **Connecting to another local property**
-Haven't yet worked out an automatic way to do this yet.
+Haven't yet worked out an automatic way to do this yet, but if reverse proxy container is always started before other containers, it should always get the same ip address - e.g. 172.28.0.2
 @todo - try shell command in .env file for getting local_reverse_proxy_ip_address.

 Find the local ip address of the *local reverse proxy* - not the site itself -